 Why people had to go into the workhouse

 In general, workhouse inmates were people who had fallen on bad times - not always of their own making.
 Such people were so impoverished that they could not feed or clothe themselves or their families.
-They were known as destitutes or paupers.
+They were known as paupers.

 Their extreme poverty, their understanding of the harshness of workhouse life and the associated stigma meant that they were desperate.
 The workhouse was their last resort.

 Conditions for acceptance by a workhouse

 Workhouses would only accept people as inmates if they were:

 Irrespective of their poverty, individuals of no fixed address - known as tramps and vagrants - had to rely on the charity of the casual wards.